-Applicable Laws: The applicable federal, state, and local laws governing the Area, including the rules, regulations, requirements, and policies promulgated under those laws, whether now in force or amended, enacted, or promulgated in the future.
-This includes federal, state and local laws, rules, regulations, requirements, and policies governing nondiscrimination, labor, protection of the environment, and protection of public health and safety.
+Applicable Laws: The Federal, state, and local laws governing the Area, including, but not limited to, the rules, regulations, requirements, and policies promulgated under those laws, whether now in force or amended, enacted, or promulgated in the future.
+This includes without limitation, Federal, state and local laws, rules, regulations, requirements, and policies governing nondiscrimination, labor, protection of the environment, and protection of public health and safety.